Otamamori917/Axthrix-Modded2/README.md

-# Raodon and Axthrix
+# Axthrix
-* a mod about two factions(they don't like eachother)
+* a mod about a faction.
 * Made by Otamamori
-* Mod is still in development (radodon stuff not complete)
+* Mod is still in development